sagecodes/intro-web-scraping/README.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love making things with technology!
+Currently learning more about computer vision with deep learning and helping a startup with a lane detection system for a self driving car application.

  I'm not a Galvanize Instructor, they're way better at teaching!

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)